Cross Window Forgery: A New Class of Web Attack

 }

 The above simplifies the understanding of the attack process.
 Various techniques can be employed to reduce the attack's detectability and dramatically improve the likelihood of success.
 For example the attack appears less suspicious when a target doesn't need to hold their key for more than approximately 1 second.
 The effectiveness relies on how quickly we can close the target window, a factor influenced by the speed at which the target page loads.
 The accompanying video demonstrates the code in action.
-Attack Improvement ideas for key press vector:
+Authorizing malicious attacker app into a target user's Yahoo account (Chrome):

 Prerendering: Using the <link rel="prerender" href="https://example.com/content/to/prerender"> tag, an attacker website can instruct a browser to prefetch and render the target page in the background before initiating an attack.
 This significantly accelerates the loading process of the target page in a new window.